surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Moved some Schema options from the Google / Schema settings tab to methods the WpssoAdmin class.
 	* Renamed the Advanced settings 'social' tab ID to 'custom_meta'.
 	* Removed the "Maximum Images from Content" option and replaced it with a new WPSSO_CONTENT_IMAGES_MAX_LIMIT constant (defaults to 5).
 	* Removed the "Maximum Videos from Content" option and replaced it with a new WPSSO_CONTENT_VIDEOS_MAX_LIMIT constant (defaults to 5).